 The Company is the direct parent of Holdings, which is the direct parent of Acquisition Corp.
 Holdings has issued and outstanding the 13.75% Senior Notes due 2019 (the "Holdings Notes").
-In addition, Acquisition Corp. has issued and outstanding the 9.5% Senior Secured Notes due 2016 (the "Secured WMG Notes"), the 9.5% Existing Senior Secured Notes due 2016 (the "Existing Secured Notes") and the 11.5% Senior Unsecured Notes due 2018 (the "Unsecured WMG Notes") (together, the "Acquisition Corp.
+In addition, Acquisition Corp. has issued and outstanding two separate series of 9.5% Senior Secured Notes due 2016 (the "Secured WMG Notes" and the "Existing Secured Notes" and together the "Secured WMG Notes") and the 11.5% Senior Unsecured Notes due 2018 (the "Unsecured WMG Notes") (together, the "Acquisition Corp.
 Notes").